fahadsultan/csc475/_sources/project/proposal.md

 1. You must use $\LaTeX$ to typeset your proposal.
 Use [this template](https://www.overleaf.com/read/qqktkgdpbkkx#fae525).
 2. At least one page, _excluding_ references.
 3. You must have at least 2 citations.
+These could be URLs.
+See [here](https://fahadsultan.com/csc475/tutorials/latex.html#citing-a-url) for how to cite URLs in $\LaTeX$.

 Some key information to include: